phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/index.md

         <feature name="InAppBrowser" value="org.apache.cordova.core.InAppBrowser" />

-See Configuration Reference for information about other application settings you can modify in the `config.xml` file.
+See The config.xml File for information about other application settings you can configure.
 <!-- XREF
 See the Application Development Guide for more information on how to use all these features.